terse-o/Self-Awareness-Detector/README.md

 # Self-Awareness-Detector
-Model detects self-awareness and suggests hobbies/habits one might enjoy based on personality traits
+Model detects self-awareness and suggests hobbies/habits one might enjoy based on personality traits (Work in progress)